 The serial port can be used to transmit measurements to a computer or printer or to change settings of the instrument from a computer.
-A full list of commands follows in Section .
+A full list of commands follows in Section 7.2, Interface Commands, on page 32.

 Commands sent to the instrument must end with an EOS character which is a carriage return (CR, ASCII 13) or linefeed character (LF, ASCII 10).
 Commands can be sent with upper or lower case letters.
-Data returned from the instrument ends with a carriage return.
-If the linefeed setting is on, a linefeed character is also sent after the carriage return.
+Data returned from the instrument end with a carriage return.
+If the linefeed setting is on, a linefeed is also sent after the carriage return.